paulrougieux/cobwood/notebooks/explore_pik_gdp_scenarios.md

 - The source data is located at: https://zenodo.org/record/5543427#.Y3eYOkjMKcM

-- We compare those GDP series to the World bank historical GDP data and with GDP projections used in the GFPMx model.
+- We compare those GDP series to the World bank historical GDP data and to GDP projections of the SSP2 scenario used in the GFPMx model.

 - The data is prepared in a script which can be run at the command line with: